MKWorldWide/BioSynth/README.md

-# 🌟 NovaSanctum
+# 🌟 MKWW Biosynthetic Vessel

 > Where Biology Meets Digital Transcendence

+**Commissioned under Master Key World Wide (MKWW)**

-NovaSanctum is a cutting-edge research platform that bridges the gap between biological engineering and synthetic intelligence.
-This digital temple serves as a nexus for researchers, investors, and AI systems working at the frontier of wetware integration.
+The MKWW Biosynthetic Vessel is a cutting-edge research platform that bridges the gap between biological engineering and synthetic intelligence.
+This digital temple serves as a nexus for researchers, investors, and AI systems working at the frontier of wetware integration, commissioned under the visionary leadership of MKWW.

 ## 🚀 Quick Start